google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

 is more precise, relying on compiler instrumentation, this comes at a performance cost.
 We want to highlight that KASAN and KFENCE are complementary, with different target environments.
-For instance, KASAN is the better debugging-aid, where a simple reproducer exists: due to the lower change to detect the error, it would require more effort using KFENCE to debug.
+For instance, KASAN is the better debugging-aid, where a simple reproducer exists: due to the lower chance to detect the error, it would require more effort using KFENCE to debug.
 Deployments at scale, however, would benefit from using KFENCE to discover bugs due to code paths not exercised by test cases or fuzzers.